 Contesting Traffic Tickets

 Many people don’t bother fighting a traffic ticket because it may not seem worth the time and effort.
-However, a traffic ticket can end up costing you a lot more money in insurance premiums.
+However, a traffic ticket can cost you more money in increased insurance premiums.
 Winning your case may be easier than you think.
-Here is some helpful information on how to fight a traffic ticket and what might happen if you don’t.
+Here is some helpful information on fighting a traffic ticket and what might happen if you don’t.

 Traffic laws can vary by state, county, and city.
 A local traffic violation lawyer can explain your legal options for minimizing the negative consequences of a traffic ticket.

 When you get a traffic ticket from a police officer or a camera ticket in the mail, you can pay the fine.
-Paying the fine is an admission of guilt, and you may lose your chance to fight it in court.
+Paying the fine for the alleged violation is an admission of guilt, and you may lose your chance to fight it in court.

-If you think you may want to challenge the traffic ticket, review the ticket information to see what to do next.
+If you want to challenge the traffic ticket, review it carefully.
 Your ticket will likely have a court date printed on it.
-This is when you can show up to traffic court if you want to fight the violation instead of simply paying it.
+This trial date is when you show up to traffic court if you want to fight the violation instead of simply paying it.
+For most minor moving violations, motorists do not have the option for a jury trial.
+A judge or other fact-finder hears the case.

-To fight a traffic ticket, you should know the specific state or local law that you violated, such as a posted speed limit or running a red light.
+To fight a traffic ticket, you should know the state or local law you violated, such as a posted speed limit or running a red light or stop sign.
 To prove you were guilty of breaking the law, your offense must meet all elements of the violation.
 If you can show that your actions do not meet the elements of the vehicle code section, then you have a good chance to have your ticket thrown out.

 The Officer Doesn’t Show Up

 The easiest way to win your case may be if the police officer does not show up to give their version of events.
-You generally have a constitutional right to question your accuser.
-If the officer doesn’t show up to answer questions about why they pulled you over, you could automatically win your case.
-Postponing the court date can increase the odds that the officer will not be present during the trial.
-However, be prepared because the officer could still show up, and you will have to respond to the offense.
+If the officer doesn’t show up to answer questions about why they pulled you over, you may have a better chance of winning your case, although this is not guaranteed.
+Some courts may dismiss the case, while others may reschedule the hearing or proceed with the available evidence.

 Trial by Written Declaration